NoahDMott/content/src/content/lesson/how-to-use-git-version-control-system.md

 A **remote repository reference** is an alias GIT uses to refer to the remote repository.
 Generally it will be *origin*.
 Among other things, GIT internally associates the *remote-specification* with the remote repository reference, so you will never need to refer to the original repository again.

-From now one, you will be able to say `origin` instead of `git@github.com:alesanchezr/myfirstrepo.git`.
+From now on, you will be able to say `origin` instead of `git@github.com:alesanchezr/myfirstrepo.git`.

 A branch that **tracks** a remote branch retains an internal reference to the remote branch.
 This is a convenience that allows you to avoid typing the name of the remote branch in many situations, as will be described below.